 Now we need to put everything together.
 Unfortunately all pots are 17 mm in diameter (16 mm + 1 mm of anti-dust plastic cover) and there is really tight.
 To be able to solder DECAY pot (the one on the top left), I didn’t mounted FILTER pot (it should go between DECAY and OUTPUT) to have a free way to DECAY pot terminals.
 This is no problem for TUNING (switch below it is small) and OUTPUT potentiometers (a lot of place below it, but can also be rotated for better access).

 Now we are ready to wire out module!
 There are only 2 jacks, 4 pots and a switch – quite easy task.
-There are 2 interconnections on the front panel.
-There is no additional wiring diagram, so everything needs to be read from the schematic.
+Also 2 interconnections on the front panel.
+There is no additional wiring diagram, so you need to read everything from the schematic.
 Because the panel mounted elements are outside the PCB, their connections are sometimes marked in a strange ways on the schematic.
 Generally you are looking for the connections between two front panel parts (potentiometer / jack / switch / LED) – sometimes shown in a direct way (green) or as default connection via power lines symbols (ground, V+ etc, marked on the schematics with blue).

 The rest on the connections is straightforward – just some front panel mounted component terminal to PCB wire pad.
 I always use small jack socket description sheet I made few years ago to not switch the connections accidentally.

 First I soldered the jacks wires, then the OUTPUT pot.
 Moving in one direction is handy, because there is always enough space for soldering iron.
 Then I soldered a green wire to DECAY pot, but noticed, there is also a blue GND that needs to go thru the FILTER pot (so I had to install it anyway).
 Wiring itself is almost pure improvisation 🙂